helios-h2020/h.core-Profile/README.md

 associated keys.
 At least one key pair is needed for signing and verification of electronic signatures and another public key - private key pair is needed for encryption and decryption.
-Other keys are needed for encrypting contents the user is producing and/or sending to other users.
-Uses Identity manager and personal data storage manager to handle profile information control, as well.
-This manager also interfaces with the functionality offered by, e.g., Security & Privacy Manager.
+Other keys are needed for encrypting contents that the user is producing and/or sending messages to other users.
+Uses HeliosKeyStoreManager and HeliosCryptoManager from HELIOS Security and Privacy API.

 HELIOS Profile API is one of the HELIOS Core APIs as highlighted in the picture below: